Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Stochastic GW background

 \section{Stochastic GW background}

 \cite{Mukherjee:2020tvr} also investigated the detectability of SGWB using the BDS model, assuming $A_r = 2400 \, \mathrm{yr}^{-1} \, \mathrm{Gpc}^{-3}$ and $t_h = 1.5 \, \mathrm{Gyr}$ and concluded that the non-detection in O1-O2 data is consistent with the BDS model.
-In figure~\ref{fig:SGWB_SNR_30000_1.25}, we show the evolution of the SGWB SNR during O1, O2, and O3 observing runs for $A_1 = 30000 \, \mathrm{yr}^{-1} \, \mathrm{Gpc}^{-3}$ and $t_h = 1.25 \, \mathrm{Gyr}$ that was found optimal by~\cite{Diego:2021fyd}.
-We observe that the SNR crosses 2 in O3a.
+In Fig.~\ref{fig:SGWB_SNR_30000_1.25}, we show the evolution of the SGWB SNR during O1, O2, and O3 observing runs for $A_1 = 30000 \, \mathrm{yr}^{-1} \, \mathrm{Gpc}^{-3}$ and $t_h = 1.25 \, \mathrm{Gyr}$ that was found optimal by~\cite{Diego:2021fyd}.
+We observe that the SNR crosses 1 in O3a, and comes close to 2 in O3b.
 The fact that we have not detected the SGWB signal in the LVK observations disfavors this choice of parameters.